awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  You can also add the session\-level parameter to the JDBC configuration or within your application code to enable or disable parallel query dynamically\.

-## Upgrade Considerations for Parallel Query<a name="aurora-mysql-parallel-query-upgrade"></a>
+## Upgrade considerations for parallel query<a name="aurora-mysql-parallel-query-upgrade"></a>

  In Aurora MySQL 1\.23 or 2\.09 and higher, parallel query works for provisioned clusters and doesn't require the `parallelquery` engine mode parameter\.
 Thus, you don't need to create a new cluster or restore from an existing snapshot to use parallel query with these versions\.
-You can use the upgrade procedures described in [Database Upgrades and Patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching) to upgrade your cluster to such a version\.
+You can use the upgrade procedures described in [Database upgrades and patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching) to upgrade your cluster to such a version\.
 You can upgrade an older cluster regardless of whether it was a parallel query cluster or a provisioned cluster\.
 To reduce the number of choices in the **Engine version** menu, you can choose **Show versions that support the parallel query feature** to filter the entries in that menu\.
 Then choose Aurora MySQL 1\.23 or 2\.09 and higher\.

  After you upgrade an earlier parallel query cluster to Aurora MySQL 1\.23 or 2\.09 and higher, you enable parallel query in the upgraded cluster\.
 Parallel query is turned off by default in these versions, and the procedure for enabling it is different\.
 The hash join optimization is also turned off by default and must be enabled separately\.
 Thus, make sure that you enable these settings again after the upgrade\.
-For instructions on doing so, see [Enabling and Disabling Parallel Query](#aurora-mysql-parallel-query-enabling) and [Enabling Hash Join for Parallel Query Clusters](#aurora-mysql-parallel-query-enabling-hash-join)\.
+For instructions on doing so, see [Enabling and disabling parallel query](#aurora-mysql-parallel-query-enabling) and [Enabling hash join for parallel query clusters](#aurora-mysql-parallel-query-enabling-hash-join)\.

  In particular, you enable parallel query by using the configuration parameters `aurora_parallel_query=ON` and `aurora_disable_hash_join=OFF` instead of `aurora_pq_supported` and `aurora_pq`\.
 The `aurora_pq_supported` and `aurora_pq` parameters are deprecated in the newer Aurora MySQL versions\.